 What Is A Unit Fraction?
-Explained For Teachers, Parents And Kids
+Explained For Teachers

-In this post we will be explaining what a unit fraction is, what they mean, and providing you with some questions you can use to test a child’s skills.
+In this post we will be looking at unit fractions and providing you with some questions you can use to test your students’ skills.

 What is a unit fraction?